tomwphillips/home-monitoring/README.md

 Here's how I set it all up.
 I took inspiration from the guide published by [Carbon Co-op](https://carbon.coop/2020/07/a-guide-to-monitoring-your-home-environment/), but made some different choices.

+There's also a some home automation using Hive, Hue and Shelly devices.

 ## Hardware

 You will need: